zer0relm/cs262/Lab09/README.md

 search through the full project (not including the derived code in `target/` for all code configured for "homework03", "monopoly" or "player", and to re-configure it for your own relational table.
-This will involve:
+This requires that you:

-- Updating `pom.xml` appropriately.
+- Update `pom.xml` appropriately.
-- Changing the package path names.
+- Change the package path names.
-- Building a new version of the Player and PlayerResource classes.
+- Build a new version of the Player and PlayerResource classes.
+    While doing this, you should edit the `@ApiNamespace` appropriately, but you don&rsquo;t need to set the `@ApiIssuer`.
-- Updating `src/main/webapp/WEB-INF/web.xml`.
+- Update `src/main/webapp/WEB-INF/web.xml`.